hardie/path-signals/draft-hardie-path-signals.md

 TCP {{RFC0793}} uses handshake messages to establish, maintain, and close connections.
 While these are primarily intended to create state between two communicating nodes, these handshake messages are visible to network elements along the path between them.
-It has been common over time for certain network elements to treat the exchanged messages as signals which related to their own functions.
+It is common for certain network elements to treat the exchanged messages as signals which relate to their own functions.

 A firewall may, for example, create a rule that allows traffic from a